MoustaphaSaad/moustaphasaad.github.io/content/posts/file-format-basics.md

 File reading is equally simple, we open the file, seek to the header at the end of the file, read it and keep an in memory table for each blob/file, when the user asks to read any blob content we lookup its offset and size from the table using blob/file name, seek to it then read.
 It couldn't be any simpler.

 Another good convention to have is to have your strings null terminated on disk.
-It's a nice quality of life improvement when working with this format using C, also it'll only cost you a single extra (null) byte.
+It's a nice quality of life improvement when working with this format using `C`, also it'll only cost you a single extra `null` byte.

 You can stream blob's content by modelling your blob reading interface in a similar manner to disk files